-The Lion Forest in Yamanashi is a project launched in October 2006 for the maintenance of an approximately 65-hectare area of forest owned by Yamanashi City in Mizukuchi, Yamanashi City.
-Yamanashi Prefecture's first Company Forest Promotion Project, it is aimed at fostering environmental awareness among Lion employees by providing experience in the maintenance of forests, a water resource.
-Lion provides funding for forest maintenance, and employees engage in forest maintenance as volunteers or as part of training for new hires while building relationships with members of the local community.
+In October 2006, we started Yamanashi Prefecture's first Company Forest Promotion Project through a collaborative agreement with Yamanashi City.
+This program based in a forest owned by the city, is aimed at fostering environmental awareness among Lion employees by providing experience in the maintenance of forests, which constitute a water resource.
+Employees engage in forest maintenance as a part of their training while building relationships with members of the local community.